 Turns out, it was all of those things.
 The high for the day was 47; the low was 8.
 The average wind speed for the day was 30 mph, and gusts over 70 mph knocked down trees and utility poles, peeled roofs from buildings and even blew out windows of buildings Downtown and at Carlow College.
 More than an inch of rain fell before temps dropped below freezing, and that caused flooding at the Mon Wharf and the bathtub section of the Parkway East and along rivers and streams where ice began to stack up.
 New snowfall was limited to about 3 inches, although National Weather Service officials told the Pittsburgh Press it was difficult to get accurate snowfall measurements because of the winds.

 Pittsburgh got to take a breath after that.
 Temperatures moderated, and while there was some snowfall most of January’s remaining days, there weren’t any additional disasters.
 Even the historic Nor’easter that battered the coast from Feb.
-5-7 didn’t do much here besides drop a couple of inches of snow and the low temperatures.
+5-7 didn’t do much here besides add a couple of inches of snow to January’s totals.

 The memories of January 1978 are still alive in the winter records kept by the National Weather Service office in Moon.
 To recap our questions from above: